-- Each case is dealt with individually and it would depend on the reasons for the redundancy and how much is received.
-Therefore, it is best to contact us and provide a copy of the redundancy letter and details of the redundancy package you have been offered from your employer.
+- It is best to contact us and provide a copy of the redundancy letter and details of the redundancy package you have been offered from your employer, as each case is dealt with individually and it would depend on the reasons for the redundancy and how much is received.
 Further information is available at Statement of Practice E11 (located in the October 2014 Statements of Practice booklet via "Practitioners and technical information" and "Statements of Practice (Including Interpretations of Law) & Extra Statutory Concessions" drop-down options) if a payment is treated as a termination payment for Guernsey income tax purposes.

 - I am leaving Guernsey, what do I need to do?